peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Subtract(
         PeterO.Numbers.EFloat otherValue);

-Subtracts an arbitrary-precision binary float from this instance and returns the result.
+Subtracts an arbitrary-precision binary floating-point number from this instance and returns the result.

 <b>Parameters:</b>